PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 </Figure>

 In <FigureNumber previous /> above, `getSum()` is a synchronous function.
-What that means is that when `getSum(1, 2)` is called on line 8, `getSum()` will do all it's work, and then return back the result and store it in `sum1`.
-Then we continue with the call `getSum(3, 4)` on line 9, and `getSum()` will again do it's entire work, and then return back the result, which we then store in `sum2`.
+What that means is that when `getSum(1, 2)` is called, `getSum()` will do all it's work, and then return back the result and store it in `sum1`.
+Then we continue with the call `getSum(3, 4)` on next line, and `getSum()` will again do it's entire work, and then return back the result, which we then store in `sum2`.

 This sounds obvious, right?
 Well, that's because it works the way you're used to.

 ## What's the Problem with Synchronous Programming?
-The problem with synchronous programming occurs when we have *long running operations*.
-What counts as a long running operation depends on what type of application you create, but operations that takes more than a few milliseconds to complete usually count as long running.
-The problem with synchronous programming is that we can only run one long running operation at a time, and that can be problematic for our application.
-A few examples of this is given next.
+The problem with synchronous programming occurs when we have *long running operations* and want to be able to do multiple things at the same time.
+What counts as a long running operation depends on what type of application you create, but usually operations taking than a few milliseconds to complete count as long running.
+The problem with synchronous programming is that we can only run one long running operation at a time, and that is problematic from some type of applications.
+A few examples of these are given next.

-### Problem Example 1: Graphical User Interfaces
+### Example 1: Graphical User Interfaces
-One problem with synchronous programming occurs when we implement graphical user interfaces (GUI).
+One problem with synchronous programming occurs when we implement a graphical user interface (GUI).
 Imagine the user clicks on a button, and we start to compute something that takes 3 seconds to compute.
 If we use synchronous programming, nothing else in our code during those 3 seconds would run, so the graphical user interface would freeze, so the user can't click on an abort button, nor do anything else.
 Want an example of this?
 Just click <SleepButton :sleepMs="3000">this button</SleepButton> and then try to select text on this page, click on a link, or something, within 3 seconds (requires JavaScript to be enabled in your web browser).

 The code in <FigureNumber /> below explains the problem in detail.